Which City is Best to Live in Portugal? Pros and Cons of Each City

 What are the top cities to live in Portugal?
 The most recommended cities to reside in Portugal include Lisbon, Porto, Braga, Funchal in Madeira, Ponta Delgada in the Azores, Aveiro, Coimbra, and Portimão.

-Which city is best to live in Portugal that is the most favorable for immigrants moving to Portugal?
+Which city is best to live in Portugal that is the most favourable for immigrants moving to Portugal?
 For expatriates considering relocation to Portugal, the best cities to consider are Funchal, Ponta do Sol, Cascais, Braga, Porto Santo, Coimbra, Setúbal, and the Algarve region.

 What are some challenges of living in Portugal?
 One potential drawback of living in Portugal is adapting to the slower pace of life, which can be challenging for those used to more fast-paced environments.
 This adjustment can sometimes be difficult even after several years of residence.